 - The Password Problem

 - Pass-patterns to the rescue!

 - Building a Unique, Secure, and Memorable Password is Doable!

 The Password Problem

-Even in 2021 it’s surprising to me how many people, when I’m giving them support on some techincal issue will give me a password… and 9 times out of 10 it’s a totally guessable password.
-A few favorites everyone seems to use:
+You might be surprised to find out how many people use the same passwords over and over… Oftentimes, when I’m giving someone support with some technical issue, will give me a password… and 9 times out of 10 it’s a totally guessable password.
+Here are a few favorites everyone seems to use: